influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/line protocol/_index.md

 ### Run the example

-To run the sample and write the data to your InfluxDB Cloud Serverless bucket, enter the following command in your terminal:
+To run the sample and write the data to your {{% product-name %}} bucket, enter the following command in your terminal:

 {{< code-tabs-wrapper >}}
 {{% code-tabs %}}